by Winnie Kay

-I placed my bat in the rear, leather saddle-bag Toby’s dad had made for each of our bikes and sat on the bank, Indian-style, as I thought about what he’d just said.
-I had seen the town-folk shake their heads, disapprovingly, when they saw us together, riding our bikes down Pleasant Avenue towards the lake or tossing a baseball in the park.
-But I didn’t know, then, just how deep that darkness went.
+I placed my bat in the leather saddle-bag Toby’s dad had made for each of our bikes.
+Sitting Indian style on the bank, I thought about what he’d just said.
+I had seen the town-folk shake their heads when they saw us together, riding our bikes down Pleasant Avenue towards the lake or tossing a baseball in the park.
+But I didn’t know then just how deep that darkness went.

 “Aw—Daddy’s cool, man.
 He even called an hour recess last year when word of Mr. King’s assassination hit town.”